Menu

 The Fargo Police Department is divided into three operational divisions, each of which is commanded by a Captain:

 The Neighborhood Services Division Patrol Unit consists of four patrol shifts responding to calls for service, enforcing traffic and serving the Fargo community on a 24/7/365 basis.
-Fargo is divided into five distinctive patrol beats with officers are assigned in each area; these officers are supervised by a Sergeant.
-A Lieutenant is designated as the Shift Commander who is responsible for police operations during their respective shift.
-Also within the Neighborhood Services Division, the Specialized Services Unit consists of the Truck Regulatory Officer, Municipal Court Bailiff, Airport Officers, School Resource Officers, Community Engagement Team and Community Service Officers.
+Fargo is divided into five distinct patrol beats, each staffed by dedicated officers under the supervision of a sergeant.
+A designated lieutenant serves as the Shift Commander, overseeing operations.
+NSD also includes the Specialized Services Unit, which encompasses the Truck Regulatory Officer, Municipal Court Bailiff, Airport Officers, School Resource Officers, Community Engagement Team, Community Service Officers and the K-9 Unit.

 The Fargo Police Department works closely with Mayor Dr. Tim Mahoney, who is the Department’s Liaison Commissioner.
 The liaison assignment system was adopted several years ago as a means of providing a link between individual departments and the City Commissioners.
 With Fargo continuing to grow and its activities becoming more complex, the assignment of specific Commissioners to individual departments provides an effective avenue for communication between elected and appointed city officials.